Dublin Coddle – My Story and a Super Simple Recipe

 - When the Coddle is cooked, serve in bowls and add more seasoning if desired

-- Serve in a bowl with a soup spoon, fork and buttered sliced bread, cracker bread or crusty bread
+Serve your Dublin Coddle in a bowl with a soup spoon, fork and buttered sliced bread, cracker bread or crusty bread

-This post was originally published in July 2014 – images, some text and SEO have since been updated.
+This post was originally published in July 2014 – some text has since been updated.